 1876: The government made conversion compulsory.
 This was the Chitsuroku Shobun—the “Stipend Disposal Measure.”

-The total value of the conversion was 174 million yen in government bonds.
-The terms were structured to favor lower-ranking samurai: those with stipends over 70,000 yen received bonds worth only 25% of the capitalized value, while the poorest samurai received nearly full value.
+Here’s what’s remarkable: the terms were structured to favor lower-ranking samurai.
+Those with stipends over 70,000 yen received bonds worth only 25% of capitalized value.
+The poorest samurai received nearly full value.

-This inverted the usual pattern of elite transitions, where the powerful protected their interests at the expense of the weak.
-The Meiji structure recognized that poor samurai posed the greater risk of violent resistance.
+This inverted the usual pattern of elite transitions, where the powerful protect their interests at the expense of the weak.
+The Meiji structure recognized that poor samurai posed the greater risk of violent resistance—they had less to lose.

-Alongside economic reforms, the government systematically dismantled the visible markers of samurai status:
+Alongside economic reforms, the government systematically dismantled the visible markers of samurai identity:

-• 1871: The dampatsurei edict forced samurai to cut their traditional topknots (chonmage)
+- 1871: The dampatsurei edict forced samurai to cut their traditional topknots (chonmage)—roughly equivalent to telling medieval knights they couldn’t wear armor in public

-• 1873: Universal conscription created a modern army open to all classes, ending samurai military monopoly
+- 1873: Universal conscription created a modern army open to all classes, ending the samurai military monopoly

 By 1876, a samurai was legally indistinguishable from a commoner.
 The class had been abolished without a single execution for being samurai.